-In connection with the sale of Service Finance, the Company paid a distribution of C\$7.50 per common share, or approximately \$1.4 billion (C\$1.8 billion), from the net proceeds to its common shareholders.
+During the year ended December 31, 2021, in connection with the sale of Service Finance, the Company paid a distribution of C\$7.50 per common share, or approximately \$1.4 billion (C\$1.8 billion), from the net proceeds to its common shareholders.
 The distribution was comprised of a return of capital in the aggregate amount of C\$1.01 billion, which represents C\$4.13 per common share, with the remainder in the form of a special dividend in the amount of C\$3.37 per common share.
 The special dividend is designated to be an eligible dividend for income tax purposes.